-Taking LLM examinations can be a stressful time and the best way to avoid feeling to pressurised is to have prepared thoroughly in advance.
+Taking LLM examinations can be a stressful time and the best way to avoid feeling to pressurised is to have prepared thoroughly in advance, and of course making sure you keep fit and healthy.
 In most academic institutions, which run a one-year course starting in September, LLM exams take place towards the end of May and in June.
 Although coursework makes up an important part of any LLM course, it is the examinations that constitute the principle part of the assessment.
 Therefore, it is crucial that you start to focus on the examinations as early as possible, right from the outset of your study program, if possible.

 When preparing for an LLM exam, you will need to do a lot of reading.
 The requirement to get through the reading list is a real one and skimming over a few tomes or only dipping into sections won't get you through.
 The only way to prepare for the examination period is to read the reading list and to get through it early.
 Faced with a pile of books that you need to cram in short space of time tends to leave you feeling overwhelmed.
 Start early and set aside enough hours in each week to make good progress.
 If you fall behind, then you will need to sacrifice something else to make up the reading time down the line.
 Ideally, finish your reading by Easter so that you can use the time afterwards to revise.

 Make sure your revision begins in earnest weeks before the exam.
 Revise the areas you think will come up from past papers and make these your areas of strength.
 However, revision should also be about working on your weaker areas, too.
 In order to help with parts of law you are less confident with, try revising with a fellow student or in a group.
 Revision tends to be a lot better in a small group if all the members of the group have different areas of expertise that they can share.
 Stay motivated with revision and the exams should not cause you excessive worry when they do come about.